-All Councils are required to have in place a scheme for co-ordinating admission applications to schools within their area.
+All Councils are required to have a scheme for co-ordinating admission applications to schools within their area.

-Co-ordinated schemes are intended to simplify the admission process for parents whilst reducing the likelihood of any child being left without a school place.
-Co-ordination establishes a mechanism that ensures that, as far as is reasonably practicable, every parent of a child living in a Council area who has applied to a maintained school or academy is sent one, and only one, offer of a school place by their 'home' Council (the Council where they live).
+Co-ordinated schemes simplify the admission process for parents whilst reducing the likelihood of any child being left without a school place.
+Co-ordination ensures that, as far as is reasonably practicable, every parent of a child living in a local authority area who has applied to a maintained school or academy is sent one offer of a school place by their 'home' local authority (the Council where they live).

 You can download copies of our co-ordinated admission schemes from the links below:

 Fair Access Protocols (formerly referred to as ‘hard to place pupil protocols’) exist to make that access to education is secured quickly for children who have no school place, and to ensure that all schools in an area admit their fair share of children with challenging behaviour.
 Along with devolved funding and responsibility for alternative provision, an agreed protocol encourages schools to work together in partnership to improve behaviour and tackle persistent absence.

 You can download a copy of our current Fair Access Protocol or you can request that a copy be sent to you by contacting the School Admissions service at Rutland County Council, Catmose, Oakham, Rutland LE15 6HP or by telephoning 01572 722 577.
 You may also email a request for the protocol to email@example.com

 Admissions data for Rutland

 Local Authority Report on School Admissions

 It is a requirement of the School Admissions Code that each local authority produces an annual report on admissions for all schools in their area for which they co-ordinate admissions.
 The report must be published locally and a copy sent to the Schools Adjudicator by 30 June each year.
 Our most recent report can be found below: